 Gold Bars Vs. Coins

-Gold bars, available in larger weights such as 1 oz, 10 oz, or even 1 kg, offer a more cost-effective per-ounce price.
-However, they may require specific dealers for transactions.
+Gold bars in larger weights, such as 1 oz, 10 oz, or even 1 kg, offer a more cost-effective per-ounce price.
+However, transactions may require specific dealers.

 Gold coins, including the American Eagle and Canadian Maple Leaf, are IRA-approved and generally easier to buy and sell, which enhances liquidity.

-Both gold bars and coins meet the purity standards necessary for a Gold IRA, but coins are often more accessible for immediate sale.
+Both gold bars and coins meet the purity standards necessary for a Gold IRA, but coins are often more accessible and can be sold immediately.

 Balancing these factors is key to optimizing your investment portfolio.